clj-kondo/hooks-workshop-clojured-2022/part-4/README.md

 When creating custom linters it is recommended to use namespaced keywords that contain an organization name or library name.
 For example `clojure-lsp` has one custom linter with the name `:clojure-lsp/unused-public-var`.
-This way, your custom linter will never conflict with a name that clj-kondo chooses.
+This way, your custom linter will never conflict with a name that clj-kondo or another library chooses.

 ## Exercise 4.0